-Although it is not clear from the Planning Commission's 2017 Decision, the Planning Commission appears to have intended to adopt the Land Use Commission's Conditions from its 2009 Decision (which was vacated by the supreme court) without Condition 14 (the closure condition).
+The Planning Commission's 2019 Decision appears to have intended to adopt the Land Use Commission's Conditions from its 2009 Decision (which was vacated by the supreme court) without Conditions 4 and 14 (the closure condition).
 Ex.
 3 (3/1/17 transcript) at 32:6-33:3.
-The Planning Commission provided no analysis of whether and to what extent these conditions that were adopted in 2008 Application Proceeding should be revised in light of the record developed in 2011 Application Proceeding.
-And, as noted above, that one of the very reasons why this Commission instructed the Planning Commission to prepare a single, consolidated decision.
+The Planning Commission provided no analysis of whether and to what extent these conditions that were adopted in the 2008 Application Proceeding should be revised in light of the record developed in 2011 Application Proceeding, and, as noted above, that one of the very reasons why this Commission instructed the Planning Commission to prepare a single, consolidated decision.